Monday, March 9, 2026

 "Yes we can" are the most important words to Dolores Huerta.
 Inspired by her mother to become a feminist and a force for social justice, Dolores has devoted her life for workers equality.
 She co-founded, with Cesar Chavez, the United Farm Workers Association (UFW).
 She has worked tirelessly to improve the lives of farm workers thru organizing boycotts and legislation.

-"Men their rights and nothing more; Women their rights and nothing less" Susan B. Anthony
+"Men their rights and nothing more; Women their rights and nothing less."
+Susan B. Anthony

 Susan B. Anthony, Americas greatest woman suffragist, was a pioneer crusader for woman's rights and social reform.
 The 19th Amendment to the constitution, granting the rights for women to vote, became a reality mainly due to her tireless campaigning and efforts.